JetBrains logo

 • What programming languages have you used in the last 12 months?

-From all the respondents who answered "United States" as their country or region, the share of developers in the USA using Python would be estimated as the weighted share of respondents who answered "Python" as their programming language.
+From all the respondents who indicated "United States" as their country or region, the share of developers in the USA using Python would be estimated as the weighted share of respondents who indicated "Python" as their programming language.

 SizeUsaPython = ShareUsaPython х DevPopulationUSA